GrapesJS/grapesjs/docs/modules/Components-new.md

       const asyncContent = await fetchSomething({
         someDataFromModel: model.get('someData'),
       });
-      // Rememebr that this changes exist only inside the editor canvas
+      // Remember, these changes exist only inside the editor canvas
       // None of the DOM change is stored in your template data,
-      // if you need to store something, use the model properties el.appendChild(asyncContent);
+      // if you need to store something, update the model properties el.appendChild(asyncContent);
     }
   },